-The answer is yes, under specific conditions.
 The Office of Foreign Assets Control (OFAC), part of the United States Department of the Treasury, monitors travel to Cuba conducted under general licenses and processes applications for specific licenses, which allow travel-related transactions that pertain to Cuba.
-US citizens wishing to travel to Cuba must arrange their trips through authorized travel services providers.
+U.S. citizens wishing to travel to Cuba must arrange their trips through authorized travel services providers.

 General Licences for Travel to Cuba